 Open 9:00 am to 3:30 pm Tuesday through Sunday (except holidays and special events, see below) and admission is free.
 In the last 12 months, 32,000 visitors from around the world came to the Museum.

-The Museum will be closed on these holidays and special event days:
+The Museum will be closed on these holidays and special event days in 2018:

 Where We Are